Don’t turn away.

 Jane Houng, mother of Rebecca “Becky” Dykes, is the founder of Rebecca Dykes Writers, an organization aimed at ending femicide one word at a time.

-Jane founded Becky’s Bathhouse, a wellness centre and shower facility serving refugee women and children residing in Mavrovouni refugee camp on the Greek Island of Lesvos.
+Jane founded Becky’s Bathhouse, a wellness center and shower facility serving refugee women and children in residing in Mavrovouni refugee camp on the Greek Island of Lesvos.
 Over the past three years, Becky’s Bathhouse has served more than 15,000 refugee women and children, from over a dozen countries.

 Her current projects are in response to UN Women’s call for making a global collective effort to fight for VAWG, focusing on prevention and collection of data that can improve services for women and girls.